 When meets are licensed they are given a level.
 The level of a gala indicates the standard of the qualifying times.

-- A level 2 meet will have quite difficult qualification times, our swimmers are unlikely to exceed the upper cut off.
+- A level 2 meet will have quite difficult qualification times with around half of our swimmers capable of achieving those.
+Only Shortcourse meets.

 - Beyond this there are National and International events.

 - Occasionally, galas refer to AA, A and B standards.
 These are a slightly different way of splitting swimmers into divisions – sometimes a meet operates with an easy B division and a harder AA division within the same races, and the winners of each section get medals.

 Teams are selected by the fixture secretary and/or club coaches with the aim of entering a competitive team, while including as many squad swimmers as possible.
 In general, it is a friendly competition against other clubs.